twbs/bootstrap/site/content/docs/4.3/migration.md

 - **Todo:** Rearrange forms source files (under `scss/forms/`)
 - **Todo:** Rearrange grid source files (under `scss/grid/`)

+## JavaScript

+Changes to our source and compiled JavaScript files.

+- Dropped jQuery dependency and rewrote plugins to be in regular JavaScript.

 ## Grid and layout

 Changes to any layout tools and our grid system.